piantino/keycloak-db-user-federation/README.md

 # keycloak-db-user-federation

-A Keycloak extension for user provider from database with user storage in Keycloak database.
+A Keycloak extension for user provider from database with synchronization in user local storage (Keycloak database).